lamont-cookbooks/sk_ruby/README.md

 [![Build Status](https://secure.travis-ci.org/lamont-granquist/sk_ruby.png?branch=master)](http://travis-ci.org/lamont-granquist/sk_ruby)

+## Audience (AKA Why Another Ruby Cookbook?)

+- You want to install system-wide rubies
+- You want to get away from rvm/rbenv/chruby magic
+- You just want an RPM/Deb that installs into /opt/ruby-<version>
+- You might need multiple versions of ruby+rubygems on your servers side-by-side
+- You want to automate building those packages and caching them in S3
+- You might want some symlinks into /usr/local/bin as a lightweight alternatives system
+- Your current source installed custom rubies (and/or source-installs via rvm/rbenv) take forever to build
+- You think the Chef Omnibus build system is way too heavy for the job

 ## Description

 LWRP to build and install ruby binaries from source into /opt.
 Uses fpm to package into RPMs or deb files.
 Will download a prebuilt cached package from a URL instead of source-compiling.
-If given s3 credentials, after source compiling it will upload the pacakge to s3 to avoid the build step for other servers (and to completely automate the compile-package-upload-to-s3 process).
+If given s3 credentials, after source compiling it will upload the package to s3 to avoid the build step for other servers (and to completely automate the compile-package-upload-to-s3 process).

 This does not use rbenv/rvm/chruby.
 It just builds a package and install it into /opt.
 There is a helper RPM to wire up all the